 Professional touts have commonly used specialised software (known as ‘bots’) to automatically bulk buy tickets the instant they are made available to the general public.
 These are then listed and sold for profit on reselling websites.

-The Government has recently passed new legislation, in the form of the Digital Economy Act 2017, which bans touts from using ‘bots’ to buy tickets in bulk.
-This new legislation has made it a criminal offence to use automated technology to purchase large amounts of tickets to then be sold on at inflated prices.
+The government passed new legislation, in the form of the Digital Economy Act 2017, which bans touts from using ‘bots’ to buy tickets in bulk.
+This legislation made it a criminal offence to use automated technology to purchase large amounts of tickets to then be sold on at inflated prices.

 Am I better protected if I buy tickets from a ticket reselling websites compared to ticket touts?